 Arthritis is one of the leading causes of discomfort in older adults and can have a negative impact on their quality of life.
 However, there are natural ways to ease the adverse effects of this disease and make everyday living a lot less painful.
-If you provide home care for an aging parent who has arthritis, give the following natural remedies a try.
+For reliable home care, Albuquerque caregivers have shared some of the following natural remedies.

 1. Vitamin Supplements

 There are wide array of supplements on the market that help alleviate arthritis symptoms in seniors.
 Natural medicines such as fish oil, ginger, turmeric, SAM-e, capsaicin, and gamma linolenic acid (GLA) have been proven to promote joint health.
 Many seniors with arthritis also turn to vitamins for extra relief from arthritis pain.
 These products include calcium vitamin D3, omega-3, glucosamine sulfate, and chondroitin sulfate.
 Vitamins can help lubricate joints, which allows them to move more freely with less soreness.

 2. Massage Therapy